lamhq/tech-notes/devops/aws/7-security/5-encryption.md

 You can create an encrypted file system so all your data and metadata is encrypted at rest using an industry-standard AES-256 encryption algorithm.

-Encryption and decryption is handled automatically and transparently, so you don’t have to modify your applications.
+Encryption and decryption is handled automatically and transparently, so you don't have to modify your applications.

 ## Database Encryption